Linabeauty/alx-higher_level_programming/README.md

 		HIGHER LEVEL PROGRAMMING LANGUAGE

-ThiS repository contained projects solved with an higher level programming language
+This repository contained projects solved with an higher level programming language and

 Every work here was solved by me.